Connecticut Early Childhood State Policy Profile

 Time limit exemptions are offered to parents caring for a child under 12 months of age.
 The exemption does not apply to children subject to a family cap.
 A pregnant woman may be granted an exemption if a physician certifies the woman's inability to work.
 A woman in postpartum is granted an exemption until the end of the month that includes the sixth week after the pregnancy has ended.

-Connecticut's Rental Assistance Program (RAP) is similar to the federal Section 8 housing voucher program, but family households pay 40% of their income towards, unless they are elderly or have disabilities.
+Connecticut's Rental Assistance Program (RAP) is similar to the federal Section 8 housing voucher program, but family households pay 40% of their income towards rent, unless they are elderly or have disabilities, in which case they pay 30% of their income for rent.
 Families with incomes at 50% of the area median income or less are eligible.
 The total funding for this program was $52.3 million in FY 2015.

 Data Notes and Sources